Skip to Main Content

 K&L Gates for Equal Justice

-Launched in June 2020, K&L Gates for Equal Justice is a joint initiative of our Diversity and Pro Bono Committees, to harness our firm’s legal skills to promote unity and equal justice.
+Launched in June 2020, K&L Gates for Equal Justice is a joint initiative of our Opportunity and Inclusion and Pro Bono Committees, to harness our firm’s legal skills to promote unity and equal justice.
 Our efforts focus on voting rights, criminal justice reform, and equal justice for indigenous people.

 Cyber Civil Rights Legal Project

-Our acclaimed Cyber Civil Rights Legal Project has helped thousands of victims of nonconsensual distribution of intimate images.
-The project taps lawyers across disciplines and across the United States, Asia, Australia, and Europe, while highlighting our experience with technology-facilitated harassment and cyber forensics.
+For more than a decade, our acclaimed Cyber Civil Rights Legal Project has helped thousands of victims of nonconsensual distribution of intimate images.
+The project taps lawyers across disciplines and across the United States, Asia, Australia, and Europe, while drawing on our experience with technology-facilitated harassment and cyber forensics.

 Anti-Human Trafficking Initiative